nosilver4u/ewww-image-optimizer/readme.txt

 = 5.2.4 =
 * fixed: data-pin-media attribute added to linked images incorrectly
+* fixed: images are not resized to max dimensions when using S3 Uploads plugin

 = 5.2.3 =
 * added: Easy IO sets pre-scaled image in data-pin-media for Pinterest